Nikita757/ivs-calculator/src/manual/manual.md

 ## Usage

 The input is in standard mathematical form.
 To get a result, press <kbd>Enter</kbd> or click the <kbd>=</kbd> button.

+Expressions can be input via the keyboard, using standard symbols for operations (detailed below), or by clicking on the onscreen buttons for the desired number or operation.

 Calculations are done in mathematical order - multiplication and division are performed before addition and subtraction.
+Parentheses have the highest precedence and any expressions within parentheses will be evaluated first.

-The result of the calculation is persisted in the history for later.
-The history is cleared when the window is closed.
+The result of the calculation as well as the input is persisted in the history for later.
+The history remains for as long as the window is open.

 The **C/CE** button operates in two ways.
 By clicking the button normally, it clears the last character.
 By clicking for a longer period, the whole input is cleared.